 Analysis of ITIS is carried out at a number of levels, to limit the margin for error.
 This is carried out at product, country, industry and concern level.
 Concern is an identifier used to determine which part of the sample reporting units are found in.

 How we quality assure and validate the data

 Returned information is run through a series of checks to identify errors.
 These checks ensure that:

 responses to individual questions are consistent within the questionnaire as a whole, that is, totals equate to the sum of the parts

 the return is consistent with historical data from the business

-Data clearance is the point at which data become error-free.
+Data clearance is the point at which data become error free.
 The target clearance rates for both annual and quarterly ITIS are 98% of the achieved response by the agreed close-down date.

 The method of outlier detection and treatment is based on the principle of Winsorisation.
 The aim is to identify the sample observations that are felt not to be representative of unsampled companies.
-Outliered values are identified and modified prior to estimation using one-sided Winsorisation (since there are no negative values given as part of ITIS).
+Outliered values are identified and modified prior to estimation using one-sided Winsorisation (as there are no negative values given as part of ITIS).

 Imputation takes place when sampled respondents do not respond.
 Two methods of imputation are used by ITIS.
 Ratio imputation – this method is used where historical data for a non-responder are present.
 Data are taken from the previous corresponding periods and updated by the average growth within the same cell.